Muthupriyadharshini-M/aws_asg_lb_training/README.md

 Scripts needed for AWS training on ASG and LB

 ## user_data.sh
-Bash script needed to install the required packages to run the Flask server on the machine before it's created by the Auto Scaling Group
+Bash script needed to install the required packages and clone the required repositories to run the Flask server on the machine before it's created by the Auto Scaling Group

 ## cpu_stress.py
 Python script to introduce CPU stress in a machine (to simulate auto scaling during the training)